litterat/litterat/100DaysOfCode.md

  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 55 - April 13 - Update to Java 16 and create Java record test

+Started last night and completed in the morning.
+While the main library is based on Java 11, I've changed the target for testing to Java 16.
+This allows both inbuilt records and sealed interfaces/classes to be tested.

 ## Day 54 - April 12 - Break the Union/Record loop

 Found a class resolution loop where a sealed Union will resolve included Record types which will in turn attempt to resolve the Union type.
 If a Record finds an interface or abstract base class with a Union record it will need to check if it explicitly includes Records and not attempt to resolve it if it does.